dirtsimple/postmark/README.md

 So why not **combine** the two?

-Postmark is a [wp-cli](https://wp-cli.org/) command that takes a markdown file (or entire tree of them) and creates or updates posts and pages in Wordpress.
+Postmark is a [wp-cli](https://wp-cli.org/) command that takes a markdown file (or entire tree of them) and creates or updates posts, pages, and [other database objects](#postmark_resource_kinds) in Wordpress.
 Some key features include:

 * No webserver configuration changes required: files can be synced from any directory on the server, and don't need to be writable or even readable by the web server.
 (They do need to be readable by the user running the wp-cli command, though!)
 * Files are synced using a GUID to identify the post or page in the DB, so the same files can be applied to multiple wordpress sites (e.g. dev/staging/prod, or common pages across a brand's sites), and moving or renaming a file changes its parent or slug in WP, instead of creating a new page or post.